By Louisa McGrath

 It should also go without saying that your website needs to be mobile responsive.
 A clean, streamlined mobile design is critical, as the amount of time people spend browsing the web on mobile devices continues to surpass desktop use.

 In addition to your website being displayed properly, mobile designs should also take advantage of the unique features of a mobile operating system.
 Make use of GPS enabled store-finders, easy sharing options for mobile apps and the ability to swipe, pinch or double-tap.

 The startup landscape today is brimming with pathbreaking products and profound ideas.
 However, you need much more than a spellbinding product or idea to stand out from the pack.
 Your tech startup needs smart brand messaging and marketing to create a buzz and induce a sense of excitement among your target audience.

 To sell your wares to the tech-savvy customer, everyone in sales, support, and marketing should know your product spec inside out.
-Staff should understand the value their product can bring to customers so they can inspire confidence in your business and what you do.
+Your staff should understand the value the product can bring to customers so they can inspire confidence in your business and what you do.

 Companies such as Wix, Buffer, and Instagram use this approach and focus on sharing detailed and specific information that their customer base needs.